-Yet Paul is crystal clear concerning God's will, despite the personality holding the office, Christians need to respect and obey the governing authorities.
+Yet Paul is clear concerning God's will, despite the character of the man holding the office, Christians need to respect and obey the governing authorities.

 Paul continues his instructions, "Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves."